Code-Institute-Submissions/Gomsur-roberts-bike-rentals/readme.md

 	Solution: The new user has to log out and then log back in.
 Then the bikes are available to view and manage.

-## Deployment Digital Ocean Linux Server
+## Robert's Rental Bikes Deployment

 Robert's Rental Bikes is hosted on an ubuntu linux server in the `Digital Ocean` cloud.